The Settlers: Anteria and New Allies (2010-2023)

 At Gamescom in 2018, Ubisoft announced the eighth title in the main series.
 Initially, named simply The Settlers, it was intended as a reboot of sorts, and was originally slated for release in 2019, then rescheduled for the third quarter of 2020, but in July, the game's release was postponed indefinitely and preorders were refunded.
 In January 2022, Ubisoft revealed that the game was nearing completion and was scheduled for release in March of that year.
 However, the game's closed beta received highly negative feedback.
-Acting on this feedback, Ubisoft announced in early March that the game was postposed until "a later date."
+Acting on this feedback, Ubisoft announced in early March that the game was postponed until "a later date."
 In November 2022, they revealed the game had a new title (The Settlers: New Allies) and was slated for release in February 2023.
-They also revealed that for the first time in the series' history, a Settlers game would be a multi-platform title, with plans to release the game on the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, GeForce Now, and Amazon Luna.
+They also revealed that for the first time in the series' history, a Settlers game would be a multi-platform title, with plans to release the game on the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. The PC version of the game released in February 2023 as planned, with all other versions releasing in July.